-- 1. A sewage treatment facility located in the Town of Falmouth.

-- 2. EcoMaine Solid Waste Facility.

-- 3. Portland Water District.
+- 1. A sewage treatment facility located in the Town of Falmouth. - 2.
+EcoMaine Solid Waste Facility. - 3.
+Portland Water District (public water and sewer).

 The plan makes reference to the services that are shared on a regional basis.
 They include: